nvbinh15/ActiveNUS/docs/Documentation.md

 There are 3 modes: Pomodoro (focus mode), Short Break and Long Break.
 Each mode is associated with a default time interval, but users can easily change it according to their needs.

-To motivate users, ActiveNUS makes use of a reward scheme, which is a new jigsaw puzzle every week.
-Users have to finish more focus cycles to unlock new pieces.
+To motivate users, ActiveNUS makes use of a rewarding scheme.
+Each successful focus cycle will be represented by a tomato.

 #### Flashcard

 Learning new concepts is also a major part of being a student.
 Using active recall, the flashcard method has been one of the most efficient when it comes to learning new concepts.
 ActiveNUS also includes an extensive flashcard module to aid students.
-Users can organize flashcards into folders, add flashcards and edit folders according to the topic they are learning.
+Users can organize flashcards into folders, add flashcards according to the topic they are learning.

 To distinguish ourselves from tons and tons of other flashcard applications, we incorporate spaced repetition into our algorithm.
 ActiveNUS will ask for the familiarity of users with each and every card they encounter (easy, medium or hard), then calculate immediately what is the next card they should learn.
 This will optimize their learning process.